jharwell/sierra/docs/setup/msi_setup.rst

 ..
 IMPORTANT::
    Prior to executing these steps you should:

    #.
-Have completed the :ref:`ln-local-setup` guide.
+Have completed the :ref:`ln-hpc-local-setup` guide.
    #.
 Have read through :ref:`ln-usage` guide, and gotten **CORRECT** results
       on some small scale experiments of interest on your local machine.